zyborg/gh-action-buildnum/README.md

 This Action uses a Gist to store persistent state between invocations.
-The OAuth token that is normally made available to GitHub Workflows and its Actions does not provide any access to Gists (read or write) therefore this Action requires a separate parameter (`gist_token`) for an OAuth or PAT token which will be used to read and write the _state Gist_.
+The OAuth token that is normally made available to GitHub Workflows and its Actions (`GITHUB_TOKEN`) does not provide any access to Gists (read or write) therefore this Action requires a separate parameter (`gist_token`) for an OAuth or PAT token which will be used to read and write the _state Gist_.
 Note, it is not necessary that the Gist token be associated with the repository in which the Workflow that consumes this Action is targeting.
 In this way, a separate GitHub account can actually be used to store the state.